-Whether it’s for a kitchen, entryway, office, or anywhere else in your home, there’s just something so festive and charming about this look.
-Here’s how to hang wreaths on cabinet doors!
+Whether it’s for a kitchen, entryway, office, or anywhere else in your home, there’s just something so pretty, festive, and charming about this cheery look.
+Here’s how to hang wreaths on cabinet doors.

-This is a really simple little trick, but a handy one to know about at this time of year when we’re all looking for Christmas decoration ideas to brighten our homes with holiday cheer.
-When it comes to hanging wreaths, I usually like a really clean, simple look so I typically skip the big wreath hanger and just take a piece of ribbon, wrap it around the wreath, and hot glue it to the top of a door.
-It holds really nicely and the hot glue pops right off when I’m done with the wreath for the season.
-When it came to hanging these wreaths on the cabinet doors in the back hall mudroom though, I really didn’t want to risk ruining the painted finish on these doors so I decided to do something a little different.
-If you’ve always liked the look of hanging wreaths on kitchen cabinets or any other decorative wreath ideas involving cabinets or cupboards, this tip for how to hang cabinet wreaths without damage or fuss is for you!
+This is a really simple little trick but a handy one to know about at this time of year when we’re all looking for Christmas decoration ideas to brighten our homes with holiday cheer.
+When it comes to hanging a front-door outdoor wreath, I usually like a really clean, simple look, so I typically skip the big wreath hangers and just take a piece of ribbon, wrap it around the wreath, and hot glue gun it to the top of the door.
+It holds really nicely, and the hot glue pops right off when I’m done with the holiday wreath for the season.
+When it came to hanging these wreaths on the cabinet doors in the back hall mudroom, though, I really didn’t want to risk ruining the painted finish on these doors, so I decided to do something a little different.
+If you’ve always liked the look of hanging wreaths on kitchen cabinets or any other decorative wreath ideas involving cabinets or cupboards, this tip for how to hang cabinet wreaths without damage or fuss is for you.

 Well, it looks like I found yet another use for command hooks.
-Actually, I’ve always used the little clear command hooks to hang wreaths on windows, and you definitely could do that just on the face of the cabinet doors themselves, but I think that hanging the wreaths from a beautiful ribbon looks so nice at Christmastime and that old method of mine just didn’t require any ribbon at all.
+Actually, I’ve always used the little clear command hooks to hang Christmas wreaths on windows, and you definitely could do that just on the face of the cabinet doors themselves, but I think that hanging a winter wreath from a beautiful ribbon looks so nice at Christmastime and that old decoration method of mine just didn’t require any ribbon at all.
 More ribbon is always a good idea whether you use a classic boxwood wreath, artificial wreath, berry wreath, or one made from fragrant fresh greenery as I’ve done here.

-So before you begin, make sure you cut enough lengths of ribbons for all of your wreaths at the same time, whether you’re hanging two wreaths or ten.
-You want to make sure each length of ribbon is exactly the same length because you want every wreath to hang on the door in exactly the same spot.
+Before you begin to decorate, make sure you cut enough lengths of ribbons for all of your wreaths at the same time, whether you’re hanging two wreaths or ten.
+You want to make sure each piece of ribbon is exactly the same length because you want every wreath to hang on the door in exactly the same spot.

-Next, take a command hook and place it on the interior of your cabinet door, in the middle of your door, right near the top.
-You want it closer to the top because this way you’ll waste less ribbon on each wreath.
+Take a command hook and place it on the interior of your cabinet door, in the middle of your door, right near the top.
+You want it closer to the top because this way, you’ll waste less ribbon on each wreath.
 Instead of placing the hook as you normally would, place it upside down!

-This will create a the perfect little spot for you to anchor your ribbon and the weight of your wreath will hold it in place!
+This will create a perfect little spot for you to anchor your ribbon, and the weight of your wreath will hold it in place!

-Do you hang wreaths on your cabinet doors?
-Do you do it this way or do you have another clever trick you can share with us all?
+Do you hang holiday wreaths on your cabinets?
+Do you do it this way, or do you have another clever trick you can share with us all?